By Ellen C. Carillo

 ISBN: 978-1-64215-027-8 (PDF) | 978-1-64215-028-5 (ePub) | 978-1-60732-777-6 (pbk.)

 Series Editor: Mike Palmquist, Colorado State University

 Copyright © 2017 Ellen C. Carillo.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 278 pages, with notes, and illustrations, and glossary.
-Available in paper and cloth formats direct from University Press of Colorado, or at any online or brick-and-mortar bookstore.
-Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
+Available in print from University Press of Colorado or at any online or brick-and-mortar bookstore.
+Available in digital formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
-You may not reproduce this book on another Web site.
+You may not reproduce this book on another website.